 Can you take your iPhone for a swim?
 Will it survive a drizzle?
-Is it safe to use iPhone in the shower?
-The answer to all these and more queries is to first uncover how waterproof your iPhone is?
-And that’s exactly what this guide will help you discover, so let’s get started without further ado.
+Is it safe to use an iPhone in the shower?
+The answer to these questions lies in understanding how waterproof your iPhone really is.
+That’s exactly what this guide will help you discover—so let’s get started!

-In iPhone ads, Apple proudly spills drinks or splashes water on the phone to showcase their water resistance.
-Note the word ‘resistance’ and not ‘waterproof.’
+In iPhone ads, Apple proudly spills drinks or splashes water on the phone to showcase its water resistance.
+Note the word ‘resistance’ rather than ‘waterproof.’

-No Phone is fully waterproof, although, iPhone 7 and later carry varying degrees of water resistance.
+No Phone is fully waterproof, although the iPhone 7 and later carry varying degrees of water resistance.
 The iPhone won’t survive underwater for very long, but a few minutes is fine.
 And how can we know how many minutes?
 Here’s where IP rating comes into play.

 What is IP water resistance rating, and how does it matter?